wakgill/deryk/tcm.md

 unreasonable...though I now am more inclined to support the right to keep and bear nukes.

+#### [Re: [SARCASM] Re: The Right to Keep and Bear Crypto](http://mailing-list-archive.cryptoanarchy.wiki/archive/1996/10/b9bb079e3c07e1a93c0a4920e06292ab46171d621be5386fd778d5ee9da6a7d3/)

+>Obvious to us all, even the anti-gun contingent, should be the point that a perp intent on killing a lot of people will be unaffected by the magazine ban.
+First, because such mags are widely available and cannot be taken off the streets, even if martial laws were to be declared.
+Second, because magazine changes are very fast...a schoolyard mass-killer will be unaffected by having to insert 10 5-round magazines.
+(And a shotgun would be more effective in a schoolyard anyway, obviously enough.)
+>
+>This relates to absurd proposals, from folks like Moynihan, to "tax ammunition" at stratospheric levels, e.g., $5 a round.
+This will obviously not affect the perp who walks into a liquor store with a loaded pistol, costing all of $30 to load (assuming he used store-bought ammo).
+What it _would_ do is make gun-handling less safe, as target practice would become prohibitively expensive.
+And what would it do to those of us with 3000 or more rounds of ammo already bought?
+Or reloaders?
+Or the black market?
+Or even the flea market?

+#### [Re: [SARCASM] Re: The Right to Keep and Bear Crypto](http://mailing-list-archive.cryptoanarchy.wiki/archive/1996/10/b9bb079e3c07e1a93c0a4920e06292ab46171d621be5386fd778d5ee9da6a7d3/)

+>A "flash suppressor" is one of the several "points" which can make a gun into an Evil, Babykilling, Not Useful for Hunting Assault Killer Weapon.
+Other "points" being a pistol grip, a bayonet mount, and perhaps other factors.

 ## Infowar

 #### [Re: ADJ_ust](http://mailing-list-archive.cryptoanarchy.wiki/archive/1996/10/62a2b6ccf81bd533d6bac952f2f28e93f6ebf9dc1960d20e3a73f572340e9565/)